 Thank you for visiting our page!
 Here you can find out about all the great things we will be learning!

 Welcome to our Nursery!
-We are excited to begin the school year and for the learning that we have planned.
-This half term, we will be reading 'I Like Me' by Laurence Anholt and 'Funnybones' by Janet and Allan Alhberg.
-We will be learning lots about ourselves.
-We have a Doctor's Surgery in our role play area with doctor's and nurses costumes and there are pretend medical resources for exploring the surgery.
+We are excited to begin the second half of the Autumn term and for the learning that we have planned.
+This half term, we will be reading 'Let It Fall' by Maryann Cocca-Leffler and 'Ridiculous' by Michael Coleman.
+We will be learning lots about the seasonal changes in Autumn and Winter.
+We have changed our role play area to a home corner with dressing up outfits where the children can become different characters.
 We also have a reading area with story puppets and a separate music area where children can listen to and play music.
 The children will listen to a story and sing songs daily.
 Each week the children will also take part in making playdough or a baking or other food activity, for example tasting or a messy play.
 On Friday's the children will use the school hall or outdoor area for physical activity in addition to exploring the outdoors daily.
 Friday is also the day we visit the school library to share books and change our books to take home.
 'Show and tell' which was introduced towards the end of last half-term will also continue to take place every Friday.

 Complete the jigsaw!

 In nursery, we are currently building up a picture of your child and their learning journey.
 We may ask you to help give a more rounded picture by telling us what your child is doing at home.
 We may ask for pictures of trips you take at the weekend, or get you to fill in forms about special celebrations or milestones, or moments when you are particularly proud of your child.
 All this information will go towards planning activities for them in line with the Early Years Foundation Stage (EYFS) which is the curriculum followed until the end of your child’s reception year at school.

 Much of our communication regarding your child's learning will take place via Tapestry.
 This is an online 'learning journal' which can be accessed by both parents and staff.
 Following the introductory workshop in September, more details can be found on the website: